 Science and Technology Commercialization

-Applicants should also refer to the program website located at http://beedie.sfu.ca/commercialization-certificate.
+Applicants should also refer to the program website: http://beedie.sfu.ca/commercialization-certificate.

 Innovation management frameworks are introduced and applied to articulate value propositions, assess viability, and manage resources in the commercialization of science.
 The students will apply these frameworks to an invention within their own lab or a related interest.